Median household income, in 2017 dollars. Half of incomes are below the median and half are above.

 Essex County's disparities were similar to the comparison counties.
-Essex County had lower median incomes for every group than the comparison counties, with the exception of African Americans in Lake, IL.
+Essex County had lower median incomes for every racial and ethnic group than the comparison counties, with the exception of African Americans in Lake, IL ($43,500).